-This month editor Nicky Sherwood visited The Sussex Flower School and learnt to make two impactful floral arrangements on their Summer Party Flowers Course, under the expert guidance of florist Georgia Miles.
+This month editor Nicky Sherwood visits The Sussex Flower School (listed in our directory here) and learns how to make a topiary tree and wreath on their Summer Party Flowers Course, under the expert guidance of florist Georgia Miles.

 Tucked away down a winding country lane, The Sussex Flower School is a tranquil haven of creativity – the perfect place to escape on a sunny Friday in July.

 Owner Georgia Miles welcomes me into the light and airy studio with its muted colour palette and spacious work tables.
 After introductions, tea and home-made shortbread, we’re ready to get started.